Why I Walked

 In fact, in the days since last Sunday, it is because of differing thoughts and opinions that I’ve had some of the most productive and rewarding conversations with family and friends all across the political spectrum who both agree and disagree with my actions.
 Some were with my Catholic school-educated little sister who’s not quite sure if she completely supports my walking out (and doesn’t need to because she can think for herself!), while others were with old teachers with whom my last interactions were much less political and much more all-boys-high-school-means-i-can-take-my-shirt-off-in-latin-class-ical.
 In other words, if you disagree with me on everything else, I hope you’ll at least agree that our silent protest has opened an important dialogue.

-Then again, I understand that some of you, maybe a lot of you, might then counter me and ask, “By walking out on Pence, aren’t you rejecting that dialogue?” to which I would argue that we are neither rejecting this dialogue nor are we necessarily rejecting the Vice President himself.
-Most importantly, however, we are not rejecting those of you who do support him and his administration nor are we rejecting the fact that the election in November was our nation’s truest form of dialogue.
+Then again, I understand that some of you, maybe a lot of you, might then counter me and ask, “By walking out on Pence, aren’t you rejecting that dialogue and all of those one the other side of that dialogue?” to which I would argue that we are neither rejecting this dialogue nor are we rejecting those of you who still support him and his administration.
+We aren't even rejecting the fact that the election in November was our nation’s truest form of dialogue.
 Instead, last Sunday’s protest is at worst our rejection of the policies and administrations that our Vice President stands for, and at best our sign of support for the people who we believe his policies and administration do not support, including the LGBTQ community, undocumented citizens, women, Muslims, and even students in our public school system.

 I would like to point out that our protest consisted primarily of people from these marginalized communities, and not “liberal snowflakes” or “privileged elitists,” and in fact, if anybody is deserving of this name calling, it would be me.
 However, it is precisely because I do not identify as any of the minorities stated above (and instead am what most people would call a straight, white, male who just graduated from a private university), that I believe it to be even more vital that I fight (or at least walk out) for those who are not as privileged as me.